-- i. commercial recreational activities very limited landscape capacity for small scale commercial recreational activities that do not require additional built infrastructure and protect the area's ONF values. - ii. visitor accommodation and tourism related activities no landscape capacity. - iii. urban expansions no landscape capacity. - iv. intensive agriculture no landscape capacity. - v. earthworks very limited landscape capacity for earthworks that protect naturalness and expressiveness attributes and values, and are sympathetically designed to integrate with existing natural landform patterns. - vi. farm buildings very limited landscape capacity for modestly scaled buildings that are integrated by landform and/or existing vegetation and are reasonably difficult to see from external viewpoints. - vii. mineral extraction no landscape capacity. - viii. transport infrastructure no landscape capacity. - ix. utilities and regionally significant infrastructure no landscape capacity. - x. renewable energy generation no landscape capacity. - xi. production forestry no landscape capacity.
+- Commercial recreational activities very limited landscape capacity for small scale and low-key commercial recreational activities that do not require additional built infrastructure and protect the area's ONF values. - ii.
+Visitor accommodation and tourism related activities no landscape capacity. - iii.
+Urban expansions no landscape capacity. - iv.
+Intensive agriculture no landscape capacity. - Earthworks very limited landscape capacity for earthworks that protect naturalness and expressiveness attributes and values and are sympathetically designed to integrate with existing natural landform patterns. - Farm buildings very limited landscape capacity for modestly scaled buildings that are integrated by landform and/or existing vegetation and are reasonably difficult to see from external viewpoints. - vii.
+Mineral extraction no landscape capacity. - viii.
+Transport infrastructure no landscape capacity. - ix.
+Utilities and regionally significant infrastructure no landscape capacity.
+In the case of the National Grid limited landscape capacity in circumstances where there is a functional or operational need for its location and structures are designed and located to limit their visual prominence, including associated earthworks.